aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 #### How-to: Deploying the image

-If you haven't done it yet, [configure
+If you haven't already, [enable
 Linux on ChromeOS](https://support.google.com/chromebook/answer/9145439?hl=en).
 When asked, choose the same username you will use within the container.
 I usually allocate 32GB of storage.